On the Energy Efficient Displacement of Random Sensors for Interference and Connectivity: Introduction

 \section{Introduction}

-} Mobile sensors are being deployed for detecting and monitoring events which occur in many instances of every day life.
+Wireless mobile sensors network (WMSN) (e.g. see \cite{abbasi2009movement, trans2018, kapelko_sensor2018, kim2017, li2016} and \cite{mohamed2017}) are being deployed for detecting and monitoring events which occur in many instances of every day life.
 However, it is often their case that monitoring may not be as effective due to external factors such as harsh environmental conditions, sensor faults, geographic obstacles, etc. In such cases sensor realignments may be required, e.g., sensors must be relocated from their initial positions to new positions so as to attain the desired communication characteristics.
 The resulting problem is assigning final positions to the sensors in order to minimize the reallocation cost.

 Fix $d\in\mathbb{N}\setminus\{0\}.$ The present paper is concerned with random realignments of sensors in the hyperoctant.
-Assume that $n$ sensors are initially placed in the hyperoctant $[0, \infty)^d$ according to $d$ identical and independent Poisson processes each with arrival rate $n^{1/d}.$ Given that the sensors are initially placed on the domain at random according to some well-defined random process, we are interested to ensure that by moving the sensors the following scheduling requirement is satisfied.
+Assume that $n$ sensors are initially placed in the hyperoctant $[0, \infty)^d$ according to $d$ identical and independent Poisson processes each with arrival rate $\lambda>0.$ \footnote{\textbf{Lets take the airplane which randomly droppes mobile sensors.
+This is the case $d=1$ of our model.}}

+Given that the sensors are initially placed on the domain at random according to some well-defined random process, we are interested to ensure that by moving the sensors the following scheduling requirement is satisfied.